-The Boochever Fund will support both fieldwork and laboratory research informed by new technologies.
+Purpose: The Boochever Endowment supports both fieldwork and laboratory research informed by new technologies.
 While the fund’s primary purpose is to help defray the start-up costs of new projects, archaeologists exploring innovative applications of new technologies in any stage of their work are welcome to apply.
 Projects proposed by archaeologists who are at an early stage in their careers (within 8 years of receipt of the PhD) will be given priority.

 Proposals will be reviewed according to the following criteria (roughly in this order of importance):